-- Documentation of children's special needs, including ILPs and interventions and SATs documentation will form a basis for liaison with other schools. - There will be informal meetings between the SENDCo, reception class teachers and pre-school learning providers during the summer term before children start school. - Children with identified special needs will be visited at their pre-school setting by the SENDCo and/or the prospective class teacher.
-Ideally this visit will also include an opportunity for discussion with the child's key worker and the SENDCo of the preschool setting, possibly involving a review with the parents of the child's individual play plan. - There will be informal meetings between SENDCos and Learning Support Assistants from Rose Green Infants and Junior School prior to transfer.
-SENDCos liaise frequently to discuss concerns and share resources.
+- Documentation of children's special needs, including ILPs and interventions and SATs documentation will form a basis for liaison with other schools. - There will be informal meetings between the SENCo, reception class teachers and preschool learning providers during the summer term before children start school. - Children with identified special needs will be visited at their pre-school setting by the SENCo and/or the prospective class teacher.
+Ideally this visit will also include an opportunity for discussion with the child's key worker and the SENCo of the pre-school setting, possibly involving a review with the parents of the child's individual play plan. - There will be informal meetings between SENCos and Learning Support Assistants from Rose Green Infants and Junior School prior to transfer.
+SENCos liaise from time to time to discuss agreed concerns and share resources.

-Liaison with Parents/Carers
+Liaison with Parents

-The SENDCo and the classteachers:
+The SENCo and the classteachers:

-- keep parents informed of the SEND provision being made for their child - discuss ILP targets with parents - regularly invite parents to discuss progress consult parents before advice is sought from external services.
-The exception to this is if there is ever a Safeguarding matter in which instance the Multi-Agency Safeguarding Hub (MASH) will be contacted for advice.
+- keep parents informed of the SEND provision being made for their child - discuss ILP targets with parents - regularly invite parents to discuss progress - consult parents before advice is sought from external services.